 Pack or plan school day lunches the night before to ensure that each lunch includes at least one serving of fruits and one serving of vegetables, plain yogurt or mixed nuts and stick to lean animal proteins such as fresh chicken or tuna.
 Try to limit processed meat as much as possible.

 To help make healthy eating more fun, AICR has online resources made specifically for kids that you can print out at home.
-These resources encourage children to eat healthy proteins, fruits, vegetables and whole grains each day.
+These resources encourage children to eat healthy fruit, vegetables, whole grains and lean proteins each day.
 AICR also has a library of healthy recipes that are kid friendly.
 Choose a recipe that you and your child can enjoy together!

 Make Time to Move

 The Physical Activity Guidelines for Americans, 2nd Edition recommends children and adolescents ages 6-17 should do 60 minutes or more of moderate-to-vigorous physical activity daily.

 Physical activity can help children build strong bones, have a healthy weight and maintain an active lifestyle as adults, which can reduce their risk of developing cancer later in life.

 Recent AICR Energy Balance and Body Fatness Report points to evidence that greater screen time is a cause of weight gain, overweight and obesity in children.
 Break up TV or video game time with 15-minute walks outside, household chores or a sport your child enjoys.